Have you got a mis-sold SERPS pension?

 How can Profile Pensions help?

-If you want to search for a lost pensions the Government website could help.
-Once you hear back from HMRC you can get in touch with us and we’ll happily look into your pension to make sure it’s working as hard as it can for you to get the retirement you want.
+If you want to search for a lost pension the Government website could help.
+We can help you find the pension and after we’ll happily look into your pension to make sure it’s working as hard as it can for you to get the retirement you want.
+We need you to fill in a form which authorises us to act on your behalf.
+Please keep in mind that we can't process compensation claims because we do not provide that service.

 We’re able to improve on 94% of the pensions we review, but will only ever recommend a switch if it’s in your best interests.